Grades and Feedback

 What do the marks actually mean?

-The University has produced some resources to help you understand the marking system.
-For example: Understanding the marking system, a guide for students
+The University has produced some resources to help you understand the marking system – in particular the Assessment and Feedback Toolkit.

-The Guide to the Code of Assessment is a lengthy read but has lots of useful information, including Schedule A which lists the different grades and what they signify.
+There is also The Guide to the Code of Assessment which is a lengthy read but has lots of useful information, including Schedule A which lists the different grades and what they signify.

 Talk to your teachers